linus-berg/dotnet-nifi-toolkit/README.md

   - **Site-to-Site (S2S)**: Push data to NiFi Input Ports using the native S2S protocol.
 - **Asynchronous Design**: Fully async/await compliant for high-performance streaming.

+## Architecture

+The library is divided into two primary services to separate concerns between data formatting and network transport:

+- **`IFlowFileService` / `FlowFileService`**: Responsible for the low-level serialization and deserialization of NiFi FlowFile formats (V1 and V3).
+- **`INifiTransportService` / `NifiTransportService`**: Responsible for high-level communication protocols, utilizing the `IFlowFileService` for payload preparation.

 ## Project Structure

 - `Nifi.Utils`: The core library.
-  - `Services/FlowFileService`: Handles packing and unpacking of FlowFiles (V1 and V3).
-  - `Services/NifiTransportService`: Handles communication with NiFi (S2S and HTTP).
+  - `Services/`: Contains the interface and implementation for FlowFile and Transport services.
+  - `Models/`: Contains the `NifiPackage` data model.
 - `Nifi.App`: A console application (placeholder for usage and testing).

 ## Getting Started